Covenant of Salt

 The reference in Leviticus is in regards to the mineral being an essential ingredient in offerings made to God.
 The mineral's ability not only to ward off decay but also to preserve made it an excellent symbol to represent the perpetual agreement between God and his people.

-The second place this term is found in the Bible is in Numbers 18, where it is made in reference to what God was going to give the priests who served him.
+The location of the second reference in Scripture is in Numbers 18, where it is made in relation to God promise to provide for the needs of the priests who serve him.